 “We are excited to partner with the safety champions at ENWIN,” said Rob Ellis.
 ENWIN is committed to keeping their employees safe on the job.

 Many thanks to ENWIN’s Grant Pennington, Mark Arsenault, Steve McWilliam, Adam Pinsonneault, Tim Stratichuk and Barbara Peirce Marshall, who took time from their busy workdays to share their safety stories and advice with students from the Powerline Technician program.
-Thanks also go out to Lyndsay Meloche for the beautiful pictures.
+Thanks also go out to Lyndsay Meloche for her photography.